billkarsh/SpikeGLX/Markdown/UserManual.md

 `P2.4`.
 * _Optionally_ connect a wire from the device1 Ctr0 output pin to a selected `PFI` terminal on device2.
+* Specify input channels in the XA and XD boxes.
+* `Chans/muxer` is ignored for these channels.
 * Set a `Sample/s` value (you command a desired value rather than measure it).

 ### Input Channel Strings